renovate-bot/NeXTLinux-_-gosbomx/README.md

 - Specify the path to the template file (`-t ./path/to/custom.template`).

-- Syft's template processing uses the same data models as the `json` output format — so if you're wondering what data is available as you author a template, you can use the output from `syft <image> -o json` as a reference.
+- Gosbom's template processing uses the same data models as the `json` output format — so if you're wondering what data is available as you author a template, you can use the output from `syft <image> -o json` as a reference.

-**Example:** You could make Syft output data in CSV format by writing a Go template that renders CSV data and then running `syft <image> -o template -t ~/path/to/csv.tmpl`.
+**Example:** You could make Gosbom output data in CSV format by writing a Go template that renders CSV data and then running `syft <image> -o template -t ~/path/to/csv.tmpl`.

 Here's what the `csv.tmpl` file might look like:
 ```gotemplate